 Not all audio is available due to copyright restrictions.

 8:05 PM.
-Sounds Historical with Jim Sullivan is the programme that gives listeners their chance to learn about the colourful, dramatic and often remarkable events and people of New Zealand's past
+Sounds Historical with Jim Sullivan is the programme that gives listeners their chance to find out about the colourful, dramatic and often remarkable events and people of New Zealand's past.

 9:05 PM.
 Sounds Historical with Jim Sullivan is the programme that gives listeners their chance to learn about the colourful, dramatic and often remarkable events and people of New Zealand's past.

 On 30 August 1861 St John Branigan arrives in Dunedin to head the goldfields police.

 8:14 Artist: Coral Cummins with Calder Prescott Octet

 8:21 Which Way to Paradise?

 A 1970 documentary in which Alwyn Owen visits the Cook Islands.
 Part Two.

 8:37 Gerard Curran introduces reminiscences of the early 4YA radio station (1970s).